fixxit/MoknJ/README.md

 * Mongo chef core (Mongo db editor)

 ### Configuration ###
+Keep in mind that all instances of this app will have full system admin to login in with.

+Usr: fixxit
+psw: fix!2

 This is to be added to the security.properties file the main Moknj package.
 ```
 #!xml